 Membership is limited to persons who demonstrate academic achievement in public affairs and administration programs in NASPAA member schools and/or outstanding public service, and who fall within the following classes: student, alumni, faculty, and honorary.
 All membership is national membership with local chapter affiliation.
 Candidates for undergraduate degrees who rank in the upper ten percent of their graduating class may be inducted provided that (a) they have completed 15 hours of course work required for the the public affairs or public administration major or its equivalent; (b) they have maintained an average of 3.5 on a scale of 4.0 in all courses included in the major and at least a 3.0 in all other course work; (c) they have met the requirements of (a) and (b) above and are in at least the last semester or quarter of their junior year.

-Candidate for master's degree who have maintained a GPA of at least 3.7 and have completed at least fifty percent (50%) of the required course work (a minimum of 18 semester hours or 27 quarter hours) are eligible to be inducted into Pi Alpha Alpha.
+Candidate for master's degree who have maintained a GPA of at least 3.7 and have completed at least fifty percent (50%) of the required course work are eligible to be inducted into Pi Alpha Alpha.

 Each chapter plans its own programs and activities.
 Biennial meetings are held in conjunction with the National Association of Schools of Public Affairs and Administration Annual Conference.
 During this meeting, a distinguished person of national stature, who has made outstanding contributions to the profession, is nominated by the National Council for honorary membership in the Society.
 The national office maintains communication with chapters, prepares certificates, publishes a chapter roster, and annual report.
 PAA also sponsors two annual awards for the "Best Student Manuscript in Public Administration," one for masters and one for doctoral students.